youwen5/web/routes/+faqs.typ

 #show: html-shim.with(title: "Frequently asked questions")

 Some frequently asked and also less frequently asked questions.
+Updated every once in a while.

 + _How's_ #smallcaps[ucsb]? \
+  I think this sums it up nicely:
   #blockquote(
     attribution: [---#link("https://discoelysium.fandom.com/wiki/Electrochemistry")[Electrochemistry] from _Disco Elysium_],
   )[